robiso/wondercms-themes/README.md

 ### How to submit a theme
 1. Create a theme and upload it to GitHub.

 2. Create a ZIP file of your theme folder and upload it as a release on GitHub.
-For example
    - for example, you can check out our themes releases https://github.com/robiso/wondercms-themes/releases

-3. IMPORTANT: Make sure your ZIP file is created in a way so the user can simply unzip and upload it to their theme folder.
+3. IMPORTANT: Make sure your ZIP file is created in a way so the user can simply unzip and upload it to their themes folder.

 4. Notify us
    - via GitHub or the WonderCMS community https://www.wondercms.com/forum